The Hidden Gems and Secret Places of Northern Arizona

 Rock Art Ranch Road, Winslow

-It's time to find out if your rental car has four-wheel drive.
+It's time to find out if your rental car has a four-wheel drive.
 Journey down Rock Art Ranch Road where you'll discover its namesake: Rock Art Ranch.
 This working cattle ranch is a true northern Arizona hidden gem that out-of-towners seldom visit.
 Before you hit the dirt road, be sure to ring up Brantley Baird, the owner and proprietor of the ranch, who has lived on the ranch since 1948.
 For a modest sum of $35, Baird will take you on a personalized tour of his home.
 You'll view well-preserved ancient petroglyphs, ancient ruins, and a small museum with American Indian and pioneer artifacts.
 (Phone: 928-386-5047 or 928-288-3260.)

 Apache Death Cave